zlgesundheit/openEHR_FLAT_Loader/README.md

     - e.g. [EHRBase](https://github.com/ehrbase/ehrbase): A dockered version of the EHRBase can be found from different public sources.
 - You need a Template (Operational Template = .opt-File) for the data you want to store.
     - e.g. download a template from a Clinical Knowledge Manager (CKM)
-- You need CSV-File (we recommend ";" as delimiter) with your data.
+- You need a CSV-File (we recommend ";" as delimiter) with your data.

 General Procedure:
 1. Clone the FLAT-Loader-Repo
-    1.1 Copy CSV to the Flat-Loader (/ETLProcess/Input) 1.2 Copy OPT to OPTs-Folder (/OPTs)
+    1.1 Copy CSV to the Flat-Loader (/ETLProcess/Input)
+    1.2 Copy OPT to OPTs-Folder (/OPTs)
     1.3 Set correct Auth-Data and File-Names in config.ini
 2. Generate Mapping (ETProcess/ManualTasks)
 3. Fill the Mapping (see the WebTemplate of your  for Details)
     3.1 Add missing Metadata to the CSV or in the Mapping-File